Coursera Website Redesign

 Key Insights

-b.) differentiate between the "auto-saved" vs "intentionally saved" transcriptions.
+b.) but to also differentiate between the "auto-saved" vs "intentionally saved" transcriptions.

-• User expressed the need for making the transcription saving feature optional.
+• User also expressed the need for making the transcription saving feature optional.

 Affinity Mapping